sreemikil/testing/README.md

 ## How it works
 ### Working of project
 - User can login or create an account as merchant or customer.
-- user can login using Email and password.
+- User can login using Email and password.
 - User can create account by providing details like :
     - Profile pic
     - Name